Skip to main content

 There are three main PSP card passthrough flows:

-- Charge creation — you create a charge and receive card info in the response; you process the payment and update us asynchronously.
+• Charge creation — you create a charge and obtain its card info (returned in the response for unscheduled charges, or fetched via Get payment info on the due date for recurring charges).
+You process the payment and update us asynchronously.

 Endpoints